The Fabulous Ekphrastic Fantastic!

 — KAZIM ALI, author of The Secret Room: A String Quartet

-Miah Jeffra is one of the most interesting writers working today and his new book, The Fabulous Ekphrastic Fantastic!, is among the most unique you’re like to pick up this—or any—year.
+Miah Jeffra is one of the most interesting writers working today and his new book, The Fabulous Ekphrastic Fantastic!, is among the most unique you’re likely to pick up this—or any—year.
 I could describe the book as part memoir, part criticism—but that wouldn’t do justice to the electric, eclectic way Jeffra straddles and subverts

 genres.
 Instead, I’ll suggest this: go and read the book and see for yourself.
 You’ll be happy you did.

-—CHANAN TIGAY, author of The Lost Book of Moses: the Hunt for the World’s Oldest Bible
+— CHANAN TIGAY, author of The Lost Book of Moses: The Hunt for the World’s Oldest Bible

 “Miah Jeffra is that rare writer who’s as committed to the individual sentence as much as he is to developing a bold, animated vision.
 These short pieces are nothing less than an ongoing art of survival, and they’re irresistible in their force, innovation, and vulnerability.”

-—PAUL LISICKY, author of The Later: My Life at the Edge of the World
+— PAUL LISICKY, author of The Later: My Life at the Edge of the World

 “Through these dexterously choreographed essays, Miah Jeffra perfects a grim exuberance that comes to suggest a new optimism.
 There is generosity here despite our capacities for self-righteousness, predation, and social inequity.
 I leave The First Church of What’s Happening believing that what Jeffra evangelizes is resilience as a necessity, not a virtue.”